nwilson512/nwilson512.github.io/sample-works/install-tailwind-css.md

 	![](/assets/img/tailwindAddon.png)

 4. Create a new theme.
-Navigate to your primary statamic directory, in my case, that’s just under `/Statamic/statamin/`:
+Navigate to your primary Statamic directory, in my case, that’s just under `/Statamic/statamin/`:

 	```
 	cd /Statamic/statamin